DHainzl/ng-gear-check/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.

+## How to get a key

+To run this app, you'll need an API key for the battle.net API.
+Go to https://dev.battle.net/, create an account and an app.
+This will generate a key which you need to place in the `environments/environment.ts` file.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.